MicrosoftDocs/memdocs/memdocs/intune/industry/education/tutorial-school-deployment/enroll-overview.md

 **Windows Autopilot** and **provisioning packages** are usually the most efficient options for school environments.

+> [!TIP]
-This [table][INT-1] describes the ideal scenarios for using either option.
+> See [Enroll Windows devices](/intune-education/add-devices-windows) for a comparison between the two enrollment methods which describes the ideal scenarios for using either option.
 It's recommended to review the table when planning your enrollment and deployment strategies.

 ::: zone-end